 This tip seems rather obvious, but it is vital to ensure that all features, especially things like wall-hung basins and toilets, are entirely secure when affixed to the wall.
 Children love to play circus performers and dangle off things when their parents aren’t looking, and the last thing any parent needs is for a badly-installed basin to come loose from the wall while their little one is playing.

 Wet floors are perilous in bathroom situations, so it is important to minimise splashing when in the bath, no matter how much they enjoy it!
 A corner bath can offer plenty of space and depth, whilst keeping the splash-zone minimised to one corner of the room.
 The water can then easily be mopped up with towels to prevent any slips or falls on wet tiles or laminated flooring.
 Shower baths are also a great solution; they often have glass enclosures that keep the splash to a minimum, and they provide two solutions in one place.

 Lastly, the design of the bathroom itself should be considered wisely when attempting to cater to children’s tastes.
 Whilst it may be tempted to give into a child’s wishes and give the bathroom an underwater sea theme, complete with mermaids and pirates, it is important to consider what the children’s preferences will be in five or ten years’ time.
 Ensure that any added extras that are implemented for the sake of children are temporary, then when they are removed, the bathroom remains a stylish and functional haven for mum and dad.
-If this blog post was useful you might want to read our 5 Child safety tips post too!

-Here at Bella we have a wide range of bathroom suites that can easily cater for all members of your family so you don't have to compromise on style or function when designing the perfect bathroom for you!
+Here at Bella we have a wide range of cheap bathroom suites that can easily cater for all members of your family so you don't have to compromise on style or function when designing the perfect bathroom for you!